 A note on using Gmail as your email provider

 Some users have reported that Gmail sometimes blocks their messages as spam, and they have to contact Google to get the account unblocked.
+Users have also found that it helps to have all of the email and MMS addresses that you’re sending to in your Google “Contacts” to help reduce the chance that it becomes marked as spam by Google.
 As an alternative, Yahoo mail has been tested to work with TTD, and the email service of your internet service provider may be another option.
 If you can’t find a free email service that works reliably for you, feel free to contact me about setting up an email server through twotonedetect.net for a small fee.

 TwoToneDetect continuously checks the sound card input for audio.
 If the audio level exceeds a set threshold, the program measures the most dominant tone in the audio signal (even if it is not a true “tone”).
 If it sees a valid two tone or long tone page, it will start an alert thread that will record audio after the page, convert the recorded audio into AMR and MP3 format, and then send the audio as an email attachment.
 The program can also trigger external programs or scripts to run upon tone set detection.

 Mike Orlando of the Crivitz Rescue Squad has put together a Windows Batch file that can be used to automatically check to make sure that TwoToneDetect is running and responding, and if not, restart the program and/or computer that it’s running on.
 The original code for the batch file can be found here.
 An updated version that includes the capability to upload the log file to an FTP server can be found here.